- Email: Josh.Kantrow@lewisbrisbois.com

 - Fax: 312.345.1778

-Josh Kantrow is a partner in the office of Lewis Brisbois and a vice-chair of the firm's National Professional Liability Practice.
+Josh Kantrow is a partner in the Chicago office of Lewis Brisbois and a vice-chair of the National Professional Liability Practice.
 Clients frequently retain Josh to litigate complex, high exposure cases throughout the United States and appreciate his ability to generate great results.
-Mr. Kantrow defends directors and officers and a wide variety of professional service providers, and litigates business, class action, data privacy/network security, and insurance coverage cases as well.
+Mr. Kantrow defends a wide variety of professionals, including but not limited to accountants, directors and officers, financial industry professionals, insurance agents and brokers, lawyers, real estate agents, appraisers and surveyors, and software and technology industry specialists.
+Josh also litigates complex insurance coverage, class action, and data privacy/network security cases across the country.

 Mr. Kantrow’s experience managing claims enables him to view legal issues from the client’s perspective.
 Several years ago, Mr. Kantrow worked in London for a Berkshire Hathaway backed insurer.
 In this role, Josh managed complex professional liability litigation, analyzed claims, counseled on contract wordings, and assessed risk.
 Mr. Kantrow also served for three years as outside counsel for a national manufacturer based in Chicago, managing claims and providing transactional advice.